webatintel/aquarium/README.md

 #“--disable-dawn-validation” : Disable Dawn validation.
 aquarium.exe --num-fish 10000 --backend dawn_d3d12 --disable-dawn-validation

-#"--enable-alpha-blending=[0, 1] | false" : Force enable alpha blending to a specific value for all models or disable alpha blending.
+#"--alpha-blending <0-1|false>" : Force enable alpha blending to a specific value for all models or disable alpha blending.
 By default, alpha blending is enabled.
 #Imgui uses stb truetype to render characters to gray bitmaps with format alpha8.
 The alpha value of the bitmap is 255 #or 0.
 When alpha blending is enabled, the pixels of the glyphs shows only if alpha is 255, while the other pixels are #rendered as background color.
 When alpha blending is disabled, the pixels are set to white if alpha is 255, and black
 #if alpha is 0.
-aquarium.exe --num-fish 10000 --backend opengl --enable-alpha-blending=0.5
+aquarium.exe --num-fish 10000 --backend opengl --alpha-blending 0.5
-aquarium.exe --num-fish 10000 --backend opengl --enable-alpha-blending=false
+aquarium.exe --num-fish 10000 --backend opengl --alpha-blending false

 # "--simulating-fish-come-and-go" : Load fish behavior from FishBehavior.json from the path of aquarium repo.
 The mode is only implemented for Dawn backend.
 # The fish number will increase or decrease according to the fish behavior.
 Please follow the format of fish number definition